Piano Concerto No. 2 (Liszt)

-Franz Liszt wrote drafts for his Concerto for Piano and Orchestra No. 2 in A major, S.125, during his virtuoso period, in 1839 to 1840.
+Franz Liszt wrote drafts for his Piano Concerto No. 2 in A major, S.125, during his virtuoso period, in 1839 to 1840.
 He then put away the manuscript for a decade.
 When he returned to the concerto, he revised and scrutinized it repeatedly.
 The fourth and final period of revision ended in 1861.
 Liszt dedicated the work to his student Hans von Bronsart, who gave the first performance, with Liszt conducting, in Weimar on January 7, 1857.

 A typical performance of this concerto lasts about 25 minutes.

 Instrumentation

 The concerto is scored for solo piano, three flutes (one doubling piccolo), two oboes, two clarinets in A, two bassoons, two horns in E, two trumpets in E, three trombones (two tenor, one bass), tuba, timpani in D and A, cymbals and strings.

 Form

 This concerto is one single, long movement, divided into six sections that are connected by transformations of several themes: